Ashley Sessa: Club Hockey

-Ashley Sessa started playing club fieldhockey at the age of 8 for the WC Eagles Hockey Club (2014 - 2022).
+Ashley Sessa started playing club field hockey at the age of 8 in the WC Eagles Hockey Club (2014 - 2022).
 She was an eight-time National and Regional Club Champion and ten-time National Indoor Tournament Champion.
 Sessa was member of the WC Eagles International Travel Squad where she won a gold medal at the 2019 Holland Elite Cup in HC Den Bosch, Netherlands.
 She won a second gold medal and top scorer award at the 2018 Repton Cup in Repton, England and participated in the China International Series in Spring City, Pennsylvania.